Registering and Submitting Your ThesisCopyright: © Martin Braun

-August 24, 2022, saw the start of a pilot project allowing students to submit their theses digitally using a new application.
-Students of the initially participating programs – Logopedics BSc and MSc, Biology BSc, Molecular and Applied Biotechnology BSc, and Business Administration BSc – must now submit their theses in this way.
+August 24, 2022, saw the start of a pilot project allowing students to submit their theses digitally using a new application (DivA).
+Students of the initially participating programs must now submit their theses in this way.
 You can find further information on the form of digital submission and transition periods in your course-specific examination regulations under RWTH’s Official Announcements.

 If you would like to use an RWTH logo for your cover page, the corporate design regulations still apply, and you must upload an application for logo use.
 For more information and the application, please visit the Logo Usage webpage.